19hours/sg-statutes/Acts/Postal Services Act.md

 ### Postal Authority

+3\.—(1) The Info-communications Media Development Authority, established by section 3 of the Info‑communications Media Development Authority Act 2016, is appointed as the Postal Authority.

-3\.
-The Info-communications Development Authority of Singapore shall be the Postal Authority responsible for the administration of this Act.
+(2) The Postal Authority is responsible for the administration of this Act.

-[34/2007 wef 24/08/2007]
+[Act 22 of 2016 wef 01/10/2016]

 ### Functions and duties of Postal Authority